mk17ru/HackatonTruda/README.md

 # HackatonTruda
-Just a group of guys were participating in hakaton.
+Just a group of guys were participating in hackaton.
-Did a pretty good job: did a regression ML model for predicting prices for vacancies.
+Did a pretty good job so far: did a `regression ML model` for predicting prices for vacancies.